 SCDDSN is the state agency that plans, develops, oversees and funds services for South Carolinians with severe, lifelong disabilities of intellectual disability, autism, traumatic brain injury and spinal cord injury and conditions related to each of these four disabilities.
 Our mission is to assist people with disabilities and their families in meeting needs, pursuing possibilities and achieving life goals, and to minimize the occurrence and reduce the severity of disabilities through prevention.

-If you have suggestions on how we can enhance the value or quality of this site click here.
+Share your suggestions on how we can enhance the value or quality of this site.

 Autism Awareness Month

 Autism is a complex neurobiological disorder that inhibits a person's ability to communicate and develop social relationships, and is often accompanied by behavioral challenges.
-Autism Spectrum Disorders are diagnosed in one in 68 children; one in 42 boys in the United States, affecting four times as many boys as girls.
+In the United States, Autism Spectrum Disorders are diagnosed in 1 in 68 children (1 in 42 boys and 1 in 189 girls).
 The Centers for Disease Control and Prevention have called autism a national public health crisis whose cause and cure remain unknown.